 While we don’t know everything we’d like to know about it, we know one thing for sure: a healthy link profile is a sure way to improve your DA score.

-Just remember, when it comes to domain authority, patience pays off.
+Just remember, patience pays off.
 Older sites have an obvious advantage here.
 They’ve been around longer, have more content, and therefore more opportunity for links.

 And that’s okay.
 Backlinks aren’t built in a day.
 It’s a long-term strategy that when done correctly, produces long-term results.